Step back in time as you follow the paths of the emigrants

 WHAT TO BRING ON HIKES

-Small day backpack, water, layered clothing, wind-breaker or rain gear, light snacks, sunscreen, dark glasses, hat, tissue and small trash bag.
+Small day backpack, walking stick or trekking poles, water, layered clothing, wind-breaker or rain gear, light snacks, sunscreen, dark glasses, hat, tissue and small trash bag.

 WHAT NOT TO BRING